LoyolaChicagoBooks/introcs-csharp/rst/lab-searching-arrays-lists-maps.rst

 We're going to measure the performance of data structures we have been learning about in lectures.
 For this lab, we'll focus on:

-- integer arrays using linear and binary searching
+- Integer arrays using :ref:`searching` and :ref:`binarysearching`

-- :ref:`sets` of integers
+- :ref:`lists` of integers with linear searching

-- Lists of integer with linear searching
+- :ref:`sets` of integers; checking if an item is contained in the set

 In the interest of fairness, we are only going to look at the time it takes to perform the various search operations.
 We're not going to count the time